marcus-j-davies/node-red-contrib-zwave-dotnet/README.md

 All the solutions I have come across for connecting ZWave to node-red, involves various compiling of different libraries, and various configurations to take place.
 I am a very impatient person, so i decided to build my own solution, with the aim to make it far far easiyer compared to other solutions - not to discredit other solutions - they are awseome, just that, there is a lot more mileage involved to get them running.

 # Installing
-If you are running on windows - ensure you have .net 4.5 installed, for Ubunto and alike there should be no dependencies
+If you are running on windows - ensure you have .net 4.5 installed, or mono for other platforms

 Then within the .node-red directory, clone this repp